taplineaisei/slack-aiproject/README.md

 This project is configured for easy deployment on [Render](https://render.com/).

-1.  **Create a new "Background Worker"** on Render and connect it to your GitHub repository.
+1.  **Create a new "Web Service"** on Render and connect it to your GitHub repository.
-2. Render will automatically detect the `render.yaml` file.
+2. Render will automatically detect the `render.yaml` file and populate the settings.
 3. Under the **Environment** tab, add your secrets (`SLACK_APP_TOKEN`, `SLACK_BOT_TOKEN`, `OPENAI_API_KEY`) as secret files or environment variables.
 4. Deploy!
-The worker will start, and the bot will be live.
+The service will go live, and the bot will start running.